CitizensFoundation/policy-synth/agents/docs/src/agents/problems/create/createRootCauseSearchQueries.md

 # CreateRootCausesSearchQueriesProcessor

 The `CreateRootCausesSearchQueriesProcessor` class is responsible for generating, refining, and ranking search queries based on a problem statement to identify root causes.
-It extends the `BaseProcessor` class.
+It extends the `BaseProlemSolvingAgent` class.

 ## Properties